homepage

 then you learn the process making all that complexity is literally one equation z = z^2 + c.

-anyway everyone seen it already so im not gonna show my low res python generated version, but i will show some of its deranged cousins.
+anyway everyone seen it already so im not gonna show my low res python generated version, but i will show some related fractals.

-perhaps the best known of these is the burning ship fractal. it is generated by squaring the sum of the real and complex components of z. z = (Re(z) + Im(z)j)^2 + c
+perhaps the best known of these is the burning ship. it is generated by squaring the sum of the real and complex components of z. z = (Re(z) + Im(z)j)^2 + c

 it looks contnuous i wonder if i can animate it morphing between them? this is z = (Re(z) + Im(z)j)^m + c with m from 1 to 6 and the original z = z^m + c with m = 1 to 5